aayushsingh23/Domain-name-routing/README.md

 It generates three pods and deploys then using their respective services.

-Nginx's HTTP Reverse proxy system helps to configure Domain-name routing such that all the three pods can be acessed with their respective domain names.
+Nginx's HTTP Reverse proxy system helps to configure Domain-name such that all the three pods can be acessed with their respective domain names.